 Antoine Jacobsohn, Head of the King’s Kitchen Garden at Versailles

 What if you could walk down the street and, next to the shrubs and other flowers, fruits and vegetables were growing?
 That’s the hope of Antoine Jacobsohn, Head of the King’s Kitchen Garden at the Palace of Versailles.
-I spent an afternoon with Jacobsohn recently when he came to DC’s Alliance Française to speak about his role in managing this historic French garden.
+I spent an afternoon with Jacobsohn recently when he came to DC’s Alliance Française to speak about his role in managing this famous French garden.

 Our whirlwind day began with a private tour of Georgetown’s lovely Dumbarton Oaks where we received a behind-the-scenes tour of the gardens.
 Back at the Alliance, I joined a standing-room-only crowd as Jacobsohn gave a spirited talk on how he balances working in an historic garden with modern-day challenges.
-Finally, we capped off the evening at DC’s Bistro du Coin where we were joined by a lively group to feast on local French fare and more discussion about everything garden.
+Finally, we capped off the evening at DC’s Bistro du Coin where we were joined by a lively group to feast on local French fare and indulge in more discussion about everything garden.

 About Antoine Jacobsohn

 So who is Antoine Jacobsohn?
 Few would guess from his perfect French accent that Jacobsohn actually hails from the United States, from New Jersey, to be exact.
 An avid Francophile, he moved to France in his early 20s after graduating from Cornell University’s College of Agriculture.
 After pursuing a series of gardening-related jobs, he eventually ended up at Versailles where in 2008 he became director of the vegetable and fruit gardens at the palace.